anton-nesterenko/Plarium.Geo/README.md

 Usage of Plarium.Geo.Embedded
 -------

-* Example of update of GeoService with embedded resources:
+* Example of usage of GeoService with embedded resources:
 ```csharp
 var builder = new GeoServiceBuilder();
 builder.RegisterResource<EmbeddedResourceReader>();